 Rocky Mountain Health Plans is facilitating a series of meetings to gather input and share information on the model and proposal.

-Please view the Consortium page for meeting details
+Please view the Advisory Board page for meeting details

 AHCM Consortium Meeting 6/9/16